-Although there may be hundreds of factors why your Daytona Beach home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are fairly common.
-Knowing what they are may clarify what a technician is saying when they address the options for fixing the problem.
+Although there may be hundreds of factors why your Daytona Beach home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
+Identifying them may clarify what a technician is saying when they outline the routes for fixing the problem.
 Here are the top five problems that may cause your AC unit to fail.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 Shotty, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Bad wiring can prevent the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

 Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
+Low refrigerant usually will suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
 All refrigerant leaks should be detected and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside air conditioner unit not functional